GOVS: Frequently Asked Questions (FAQs)

 2) What do I need to do in order to earn credit?

-The vast majority of GOVS courses are made up of 18 units and worth a half credit, with the occasional 9 unit/quarter credit course.
-In order to earn credit for a course, students must complete units and earn an overall passing grade of 60% or better.
+The vast majority of GOVS courses are made up of 18 units (worth 0.5 credits), with the occasional 9 unit course (worth 0.25 credits).
+In order to earn credit for a course, students must complete all units and earn an overall passing grade of 60% or better.

 3) How does my counselor schedule my classes?

-After receiving a transcript from your former school, your counselor will build a schedule and have classes added to your screen.
+After receiving a transcript from your former school, your counselor will build a schedule and have classes added to your VLA homepage.

-Students then have two weeks to request any changes be made or bring up any concerns.
-They are then held responsible for completing all assigned courses by the final day of school.
+Students have two weeks (from their start date) to request any changes be made or bring up any concerns.
+After that point, students are then held responsible for completing all assigned courses by the final day of school.

 4) On what type of schedule does GOVS operate?